Johannes Janssen: Life

-He was ordained priest in 1860, became a member of the Prussian House of Deputies in 1875, and in 1880 was made domestic prelate to the pope and apostolic pronotary.
+He became a member of the Prussian House of Deputies in 1875, joined the Centre party, and spent much time in Berlin.
+In 1880 was made domestic prelate to the pope and apostolic pronotary.
 He died at Frankfurt.
 Janssen was a stout champion of the Ultramontane party in the Roman Catholic Church.
+Janssen died in Frankfurt on Christmas Eve 1891.
+Wilhelm II, German Emperor sent a wreath for the coffin.
+An asylum for the poor and abandoned children of Frankfort, erected in 1894 in the town of Oberursel, owed its existence largely to his efforts.